-Veremiy, a 32-year-old reporter for the Kiev-based daily newspaper Vesti, died at a Kiev hospital where he was treated for severe blood loss after being shot in the chest the day before, his employer reported.
-According to news reports, the journalist was assaulted by a group of armed and masked men whom he had allegedly filmed from a car at an intersection in downtown Kiev.
+On February 19, 2014, Vyacheslav Veremiy, a 32-year-old reporter for the Kyiv-based daily newspaper Vesti, died at a Kyiv hospital where he was treated for severe blood loss after being shot in the chest the day before, his employer reported.
+According to news reports, the journalist was attacked by a group of armed and masked men whom he had allegedly filmed from a car at an intersection in downtown Kyiv.

-Vesti said the assailants stopped the taxi that Veremiy and Aleksei Lymarenko, his colleague at the news outlet, were taking home from work late on February 18.
-The assailants forced the journalists and the driver out of the vehicle and brutally attacked them with baseball bats.
-They also shot Veremiy in the chest.
+Vestisaid the assailants stopped the taxi that Veremiy and Aleksei Lymarenko, his colleague at the news outlet, were taking home from work late on February 18.
+The assailants forced the journalists and the driver out of the vehicle, attacked them with baseball bats, and shot Veremiy in the chest.

-Vesti, which carried out an independent investigation into the attack, cited statements by the driver and Lymarenko in its report that said that Veremiy was targeted because he started filming the assailants from the taxi.
+Vesti carried out an independent investigation into the attack, citing statements by the driver and Lymarenko saying that Veremiy was targeted because he started filming the assailants from the taxi.

-Vesti reviewed videos taken at the scene and alleged that Vermiy was killed by a group of pro-government protesters, who are known locally as "titushki."
+Local news website TSN published a video of the attack on Veremiy recorded by witnesses.
+Vesti reviewed videos taken at the scene and alleged that Veremiy was beaten and shot by a group of pro-government protesters, who are known locally as "titushki."

-According to reports, Krysin pleaded guilty and told a judge that he received US$20,000 from an unidentified person to hire “titushki” and organize disturbances during anti-government protests in Kiev.
+According to media reports, Krysin pleaded guilty to criminal behavior and inflicting bodily harm and told a judge that he received $20,000 from an unidentified person to hire protesters and organize disturbances during anti-government protests in Kyiv.

-On December 22, 2017, a district court in Kiev found Krysin guilty of beating Veremiy with a baseball bat, and sentenced him to four years in prison, Ukrainian media reported.
-The sentence includes a two-year suspended term, with the remaining two years in jail dropped if he does not re-offend.
+On December 22, 2017, a district court in Kyiv found Krysin guilty of beating Veremiy with a baseball bat, and sentenced him to four years in prison, Ukrainian media reported.
+The sentence included a two-year suspended term, with the remaining two years in jail dropped if he did not re-offend.

-Media, members of parliament and the National Union of Journalists have expressed concern about the verdict and called on the authorities, including President Petro Poroshenko, to ensure that it is overturned.
-Protests against the verdict were organized in central Kiev on December 25, 2017.
+Media, members of parliament and the National Union of Journalists expressed concern about the verdict and called on authorities, including then President Petro Poroshenko, to ensure that it was overturned.
+Protests against the verdict were organized in central Kyiv on December 25, 2017.